-Heads of Year and senior leaders will lead Celebration Assemblies termly.
+Heads of Year lead Celebration Assemblies termly.
 This is an opportunity to recognise and reward the achievements and improvements of individuals, tutor groups and year groups.

 Staff recognise positive contributions to our community using a range of formal and informal rewards.